A Euclid style algorithm for MacMahon's partition analysis: The Maple package CTEuclid

-A basic problem is to determine if $P$ contains an integer vector, or how many integer vectors does $P$ contain.
-The former is called integer programming feasibility problem.
-See \cite{AardalLenstra} for an introduction on this topic.
-Here we concentrate on the second problem, which is also called Knapsack type problems.
+A basic problem is to determine if $P$ contains an integer vector, or how many integer vectors $P$ contains.
+The former is called the integer programming feasibility problem.
+See \cite{AardalLenstra} for an introduction to this topic.
+Here we concentrate on the second problem, which is also called the knapsack-type problem.
 Clearly we have

 \begin{exa} Compute the following constant term:

 \end{exa} \begin{proof} [Solution.]
 We first add slack variables and get

 where the three underlined factors are contributing.
 For the last factor we have